DevExpress-Examples/out-of-maintenance-how-to-create-a-custom-rangetrackbarcontrol-with-multiple-tick-marks-e4443/Readme.md

 This example illustrates how to draw and handle multiple tick marks in a custom `TrackBarControl`.

 * Tick marks are stored in the **MultiRangeTrackBar.Value** property (of the [ObservableCollection](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1) type).
 Each element represents a tick mark, and its value represents its position.
 New tick marks can be created by adding their positions to the collection.
 Elements must be ordered by their values.
 * Each tick mark's position is limited by its neighboring tick marks' positions.
-This behavior is defined in the **MultiRangeTrackBar.OnMouseMove** button, and it can be changed depending on the usage scenario.
+This behavior is defined in the **MultiRangeTrackBar** class mouse events, and it can be changed depending on the usage scenario.
 * The ranges in this example are purely visual, and are drawn between each pair of tick marks.
 This can be disabled using the **RepositoryItemMultiTrackBar.DrawRanges** property.
 * Due to the use of the **ObservableCollection** type for the editor's value, it may work incorrectly in in-place mode.